holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_intro_to_programming/01_grok_lesson_1/lesson_plan.md

 ### Actual Lesson

 - Opening problem
+    - What is the output of `val = "teacher"; print("Golly,", val, "sure sounds interesting")
     - What are the errors with these bits of code
 - Grok Review
 - Grok Variables